albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 # Introduction

-This Article is about hosting the mozilla hubs into vps / self hosted server.
+This article is about hosting the mozilla hubs into vps / self hosted server.
 I spend 4 days of trying to install hubs on vps.

 You must understand [installing mozilla hubs on local](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/README.md) before you read this article.

+For the entire hubs (reticulum,dialog,hubs,spoke) make it private repo. just to be sure it safe.

 ## Warning, this tutorial is not complete yet. so dont follow this tutorial